El Cabildo © HalloweenHJB

 Opposite the Casa Rosada on the Plaza de Mayo is the resplendent former Spanish town hall, the Cabildo, a fascinating old colonial building fronted by arches that once encircled the plaza, back during the May Revolution in 1810.
 While the building's construction originally began in 1610, it was almost immediately too small.
 Construction and changes were ongoing well into the 1800's, and the building was finally completed in 1894.
-It hasn't changed much since 1894, but has since become a museum.

 The guards outside the building are members of the revered Regimiento de Patricios, which was formed in 1806, and the changing of the guard every hour is a popular attraction.
-They still wear their traditional uniforms they have donned for nearly 200 years.
+They still wear the traditional uniforms they have donned for nearly 200 years.

 Address: Calle Bolivar 65

-Telephone: (011) 4342 6729
+Telephone: +54 11 4342 6729

-Opening times: Tuesday to Friday 11:30am-6pm, Saturday 2pm-6pm, Sunday 1pm-6pm.
+Opening times: Tuesday to Friday 10:30am-5pm, Saturday and Sunday 10:30am-6pm.